Skip to main content

 Lessons from 20 Years in IT

 Twenty years.
 That's how long I've been doing this.
-Started with a van, a toolkit, and more optimism than sense.
+Started with a Honda City, a toolkit, and more optimism than sense.
 Now we're a proper company with proper systems and proper clients.
 Looking back, the industry has transformed completely.
 The fundamentals?
 Exactly the same.

 People still want technology that works.
 They still want someone who answers the phone.
 They still want honest advice instead of sales pitches.
 The tools have changed dramatically, but the job hasn't.
 Help businesses succeed with technology.
 Everything else is details.